 - Styx's "Too Much Time On My Hands" and it's ticking away, ticking away with me, etc.

-- Gwen Stefani's "What You Waitin' For?"
+- Gwen Stefani's "What You Waitin' For?" and the cover by Franz Ferdinand.

 - Ligeti's "Poeme Symphonique for 100 Metronomes" uses, well, metronomes.
 It doesn't inspire any ratcheting tension, but expand your horizons by exposing yourself to it anyway.